Tissue Expander Reconstruction

 Pregnancy: It is important to inform your ECAPS surgeon if you are considering having children in the future.
 Pregnancy can cause bodily changes, which can affect the long-term results of your surgery.
 Your ECAPS surgeon may have special instructions on how to care for your results.

 Surgery and Recovery

 Tissue Expander Reconstruction surgeries are usually performed in a hospital and require an overnight stay.
-Depending on the extent of the procedure, local or general anesthetic may be used at the discretion of your plastic surgeon and within the boundaries of your discussed preferences.
 During surgery, a small incision is made in the breast muscle to house the expander device.
-If performed concurrently with a mastectomy, the procedure will take considerably longer and will be more complex.
-However, it will negate the need to schedule a second surgery during which to place the expander.
+If performed concurrently with a mastectomy, as the procedure will take considerably longer and will be more complex.
+However, it will eliminate the need to schedule a second surgery during which to place the expander.